Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: Results

-Here, $w^{\rm map}_i$ is a linear mapping from student logits $\xi_i^{t}$ to teacher logits $\hat{y}_i^\mathcal{T}$.
-The proposed design enables gradient-based optimization of the linear weights via standard EP dynamics.
-Detailed optimization procedures are provided in Appendix~\ref{app:wkd}.
+This weight update rule (Equation~\ref{eq:kdw_wu}) is also applicable for updating the weight matrix $B_i$ in local error configurations (Equation~\ref{eq:le}), based on the discrepancy between intermediate readouts $\hat{\xi}_i^t = B_i \xi_i^t$ and the pseudo-targets $\hat{y}_i^*$.

 The evaluated CRNN architecture follows the configuration described in Section~\ref{sec:stoa} (optimal hyperparameters detailed in Appendix~\ref{app:param}).
 Empirical results demonstrate that weighted knowledge distillation yields lower performance compared to networks without additional mapping weights (Table~\ref{tab:kdw}).
 Moreover, this approach incurs a moderate increase in memory consumption due to the inclusion of the extra weight matrices.